umguec/Decoding-brain-representations/README.md

 ---

-Having defined the likelihhod and the prior as Gaussians, we can derive the posterior by multiplying them.
-It turns out that the product of two Gaussians is another Gaussian whose mean vector is given by:
+Having defined the likelihood and the prior as Gaussians, we can derive the posterior by multiplying them.
+It turns out that the product of two Gaussians is another Gaussian, whose mean vector is given by:

 **mu**_posterior = ...

-Recall that we formulated the reconstruction as the argument that maximixes the posterior, which we derived to be a Gaussian.
-We will be done once we answer the following question:
+We are almost done.
+Recall that the reconstruction of **x** from **y** is the argument that maximizes the posterior, which we derived to be a Gaussian.
+We will be completely done once we answer the following question:

 Question: What is the argument that maximizes a Gaussian?